-that are used to generate the data in this product. sis_id A character string that specifies which SIS document describes the organization and format of data in the file.
+are used to concrete the data in this product Liu ia are used to generate the data in this product.
+[1] sis_id A character string that specifies which SIS document describes the organization and format of data in the file.
 [1] build_id A character string that identifies the version of the SeaPAC software that was used to generate this data file.
 [1] HDF_version_id A character string that identifies the version of the HDF software that was used to generate this data file.
-[1] ParameterName "wind_speed" [1] QAPercentOutOfBoundsDa ta The percent of instances when a particular data element within the data product is out of bounds.
+[1] ParameterName "wind_speed" [1] QA Percent Out Of Bounds Data The percent of instances when a particular data element within the data product is out of bounds.
 [1] QAPercentMissingData The percent of instances when a particular data element within the data product is missing.
 [1] OperationMode "Wind Observation" [1] StartOrbitNumber The orbit number that corresponds to the data at the beginning of the granule.
 [1] StopOrbitNumber The orbit number that corresponds to the data at the end of the granule.
 [1] EquatorCrossingLongitude The interpolated longitude of the equator crossing of the spacecraft nadir track in the ascending direction.
 [1] EquatorCrossingTime The interpolated time of the equator crossing of the spacecraft nadir track in the ascending direction.
 [1] EquatorCrossingDate The date of the equator crossing of the spacecraft nadir track in the ascending direction.
 [1] rev_orbit_period The time between two consecutive ascending node crossings in the spacecraft orbital path.
 [1] orbit_inclination The angle between the plane of the spacecraft's orbital path and the earth's equatorial plane.
-[1] orbit_semi_major_axis The length of the semi-major axis of the QuikSCAT spacecraft orbit.
+[1] orbit_semi_major_axis The length of the semi-major axis of the ADEOS-II spacecraft orbit.
 [1] orbit_eccentricity The eccentricity of the spacecraft orbital path.
 [1] rev_number The assigned revolution number based on the spacecraft orbital history.
-[1] RangeBeginningDate The initial date for data coverage within this QuikSCAT data product.
-[1] RangeEndingDate The final date for data coverage within this QuikSCAT data product.
-[1] RangeBeginningTime The initial time for data coverage within this QuikSCAT data product [1] RangeEndingTime The final time for data coverage within this QuikSCAT data product.
+[1] RangeBe ginningDate The initial date for data coverage within this SeaWinds data product.
+[1] RangeEndingDate The final date for data coverage within this SeaWinds data product.
+[1] RangeBeginningTime The initial time for data coverage within this SeaWinds data product [1] RangeEndingTime The final time for data coverage within this SeaWinds data product.
 [1] ProductionDateTime Wall clock time when this data file was created.
 [1] skip_start_time A specific date and time, which indicates where a nonexistent, unnecessary, spurious, questionable, or erroneous data segment begins.
 [10] skip_stop_time A specific date and time, which indicates where a nonexistent, unnecessary, spurious, questionable, or erroneous data segment ends.
-[10] maximum_sigma0s_per_ro w The maximum number of composite sigma0 measurements among all of the wind vector cell rows in the accompanying QuikSCAT level product file.
-[1] ephemeris_type "GPS", "EPHD" or "EPHP" [1] l2a_algorithm_descriptor A set of character stings that list important details about the implementation of the L2A Processor algorithm that was used to generate this product.
+[10] maximum_sigma0s_per_row The maximum number of composite sigma0 measurements among all of the wind vector cell rows in the accompanying SeaWinds level product file.
+[1] ephemeris_type "GPS", "EPHD" or "EPHP" [1] 12a_algorithm_descriptor A set of character stings that list important details about the implementation of the L2A Processor algorithm that was used to generate this product.
 [8] l2a_actual_wvc_rows The number of wind vector cell rows in the Level 2A Product which contain valid sigma0 measurement data.
 [1] l2a_expected_wvc_rows The expected number of wind vector cell rows.
+[1] amsr_collocated_wvc_rows The number of wind vector cell rows within the Level 2A product that contain a significant number of AMSR observations.
 [1] sigma0_granularity "whole pulses", "slice composites", "composites of composites", or "pulse slices" [1]